C-Series: Meaning-System Governance

 © Artists Rights Society (ARS), New York.

-Featured with AI as a Meaning System as governance under rotation: multiple frames coexist, and interpretation shifts as the system exceeds any single viewpoint.
+Featured with Artificial Intelligence in Meaning Systems as governance under rotation: multiple frames coexist, and interpretation shifts as the system exceeds any single viewpoint.

 Monograph C1